SIDN/spin/README.md

 DOMAIN NAME SIZE (1 byte) is the size of the domain name.

-DOMAIN NAME is the string-representation of the domain name.
+DOMAIN NAME is the the domain name in DNS wire format (RFC1035).

 ## MQTT message formats